 …or we could end up in a courthouse.

-Mentally, as I orbit Earth, I prepare for all the possible countries we could end up having to travel to in order to finally end up in a static location with residency and someday (hopefully) a second passport (this is particularly important for Naing Naing).
+Mentally, as I orbit Earth in a rolling tailspin, whimpering pathetically as I go, I prepare for all the possible countries we could end up having to travel to in order to finally end up in a static location with residency and someday (hopefully) a second passport (this is particularly important for Naing Naing).